Man securing an email in Mailock for Outlook in office

 installing-the-mailock-outlook-add-in-newux1-2b

-Add-ins can introduce additional security features such as email encryption and recipient authentication.
+Add-ins can introduce additional security features such as email encryption and recipient authentication, in a user-friendly way.

 For example, our Outlook email encryption add-in for secure email provides everything you need to exchange sensitive emails safely.

-It is designed for businesses to share information with customers easily while maintaining compliance with data protection regulations.
+It is designed for professionals or businesses to share information with their customers while protecting it in line with data regulations.

 Just email it (securely)!
 CTA